FAQs

 Smoking is not allowed inside the vessel or on the dive deck.
 However, there is a designated outdoor smoking area on the sundeck.

-There is no maximum age on board Tusa Reef Tours, and if you are fit and healthy to dive, we’d love to have you join us.
+There is no minimum or maximum age on board Tusa Reef Tours; everyone is welcome!
 For guests over the age of 65, a current dive medical is requested for your own safety and for our duty of care.

-Our minimum age on board Tusa Reef Tours is 12 years.
 All guests under the age of 18 must be accompanied by a parent or guardian at all times, including when diving or snorkelling.
-We cannot guarantee that a crew member will be available to dive with a Junior open-water diver (limited to 12m depth) on all dives.
+Our crew members are not able to provide supervision for a child while on board.

-Your trip price includes everything except any courses taken on board, seasickness tablets, and any souvenirs purchased.
+Your trip price includes everything except the picnic lunch box, which can be pre-purchased when booking, any light snacks, seasickness tablets, and any souvenirs purchased on board.

 Diving the Great Barrier Reef is great year-round!
 During Cairns’ winter (May to August) the water is a little cooler and offers great visibility and beautiful clear days, but sometimes can bring stronger winds.